mariaangelapellegrino/Evaluation-Framework/README.md

 	- _one folder for each implemented task_ which contains
 		- _data_ folder with the dataset(s) by the task
 		- _taskManager_ which implements the abstract_taskManager interface
-		- _model_ which implements the abstract_model interface
-		For instance, about the classification task
-		the folder **Evaluation-Framework/evaluation_framework/Classification** contains
+		- _model_ which implements the abstract_model interface.
+For instance, about the classification task the folder **Evaluation-Framework/evaluation_framework/Classification** contains
 		- **classification_model** and **classification_taskManager**
 		- **Evaluation-Framework/evaluation_framework/Classification/data** folder that contains all the datasets used as gold standard.